gferreira/xTools4/docs/_reference/variable/glyph-validator.md

 ![]({{ site.url }}/images/variable/GlyphValidator.png){: .img-fluid}
 </div>
 <div class='col-8' markdown='1'>
-get default…
+designspace…
-: Open a dialog to select the source to check against the _current font_
+: Open a dialog to select a designspace file.

 reload
-: Reload the selected source from disk (in case it has changed).
+: Reload the previously selected designspace file.

 checks
 : Select which glyph attributes to check and report on.